 4. Social Media Metrics

 If you want to establish how your brand is perceived and the impact of social media marketing campaigns, this is the right metric to monitor.
-Businesses can gain an understanding of social media performance and make the necessary adjustments to boost engagement and increase following.
+Therefore, businesses can gain an understanding of social media performance and make the necessary adjustments to boost engagement and increase following.

 Depending on the goal, digital marketers can track factors such as: